 To secure our obligation under a lease agreement we entered into with Everbright Financial Leasing Co., Ltd., Mr. Charles Zhengyao Lu, the chairman of our board, has pledged 35.3 million shares of UCAR Inc., an entity controlled by Mr. Lu and persons acting in concert with him, to Everbright Financial Leasing Co., Ltd. This agreement expired in October 2019 and the share pledge of Mr. Lu was released accordingly.
 To secure our obligation under a facility agreement we entered into with TTCO, Mr. Lu and Ms. Jenny Zhiya Qian, our director and chief executive officer, have provided personal guarantees.
-To secure our obligation under a facility agreement we entered into with SPD, Mr. Lu and Ms. Qian have provided personal guarantees.
 To secure our obligation under a lease agreement we entered into with Zhongguancun Science-Tech Leasing Company Limited, Ms. Qian has provided personal guarantee.
 See "Management's Discussion and Analysis of Financial Condition and Result of Operations-Contractual Obligations."